The Employment Law Review: Czech Republic

 For performance of overtime work, employees are entitled to their salary and additional pay of at least 25 per cent of their average earnings, unless an employer and an employee agree that the employee will be provided with compensatory time off corresponding to the amount of overtime work.
 An employer and an employee may agree that the salary of the employee includes performance of overtime work.
 The statutory limit for including overtime work in a regular salary is 150 hours per calendar year for standard employees and 416 hours per calendar year for managing employees.

 Citizens of Member States of the European Union and European Economic Area (EEA) and of Switzerland may seek employment in the Czech Republic freely without a working permit or visa.
-These citizens may be also posted to the Czech Republic by their employers for a limited period when meeting the conditions of the New PWD Directive and related regulations.
-Third country citizens need to obtain a residence and a work permit, Employee Card or Blue Card; the latter combine the residence and work permit.
+These citizens may be also posted to the Czech Republic by their employers for a limited period when meeting the conditions of the New PWD and related regulations.
+Third-country citizens need to obtain a residence permit and a work permit, Intra-company Transferred Employee Card, Employee Card or Blue Card; the latter three combine the residence and work permit.

-The Employee Card is a long residence permit for third country citizens whose purpose for staying in the Czech Republic is employment.
-Holders of the Employee Card are entitled to reside and work in the territory of the Czech Republic in the job for which the Employee Card was issued or for which the consent was granted.
-The Employee Card is usually issued for the duration of the employment, to a maximum of two years, with an option to repeatedly extend its validity.
-The Blue Card is similar to the Employee Card and is intended for third country citizens to perform a highly skilled job.
+The Intra-company Transferred Employee Card is a dual long-term permit allowing its holder to stay in the Czech Republic for more than three months and to work as a manager, specialist or employed trainee to which a foreigner has been temporarily transferred within a multinational company.
+The Employee Card is a long-term residence permit for third-country citizens whose purpose for staying in the Czech Republic is employment.
+Holders are entitled to reside and work in the territory of the Czech Republic in the job for which the Employee Card was issued or for which the consent was granted.
+The Employee Card is usually issued for the duration of the employment, to a maximum of two years, with an option to extend its validity repeatedly.
+The Blue Card is similar to the Employee Card and is intended for third-country citizens to perform a highly skilled job.

 An employer is obliged to keep records of its foreign workers, containing basic information such as identification data, the type of work and the date of commencement of the work.
 The number of foreign workers an employer may have is not limited.